codehsbooks/introcs/Basic-Data-Structures/looping-over-a-grid.md

 }
 ```

-Thus, if we wanted to find the sum of the numbers in the grid, we would use
+Thus, all we would have to do is create a variable to hold our sum and fill out the body of the for-loop.